 - Eat a diet full of fruits and vegetables, as these foods contain the nutrients, antioxidants, and phytonutrients that appear to have cancer-fighting properties.

 - Get vaccinated for Human Papilloma Virus (HPV), since this most common sexually transmitted disease can cause cancer in the back of the throat, known as oropharyngeal cancer.

 - Visit the dentist regularly for dental checkups, and ask your dentist to perform oral cancer screenings.

 If you are experiencing signs of oral cancer, or participate in any of the behaviors that cause oral cancer, be sure to visit your local dentist regularly for an oral cancer screening.
 At Triangle Dentistry, we offer new patients a free oral cancer screening using our VELscope technology.

-Triangle Dentistry, located in Raleigh, NC, provides a state-of-the-art facility that offers exceptional general dental and specialty services guided by empathy of a patient’s needs and desires.
-Services range from dental crowns to veneers, and whitening procedures.
-For further information, questions, or to schedule an appointment, contact the office at (919) 747-3608.
+Triangle Dentistry located in Raleigh, NC provides a state-of-the-art facility that offers exceptional general dental and specialty services guided by empathy of patient’s needs and desires.
+Services range from dental crowns and implants to veneers and whitening procedures.
+For further information, questions or to schedule an appointment, contact the office at (919) 747-3592.